Skip to content

 How is child support calculated in Michigan?

-Michigan uses the Michigan Child Support Formula (MCSF), an Income Shares model that applies marginal rate brackets to each parent's net income.
-Base support percentages (approximately 25% for 1 child, 35% for 2) are applied and then adjusted for the income level, parenting time, and each parent's share of combined income.
+Michigan uses the Michigan Child Support Formula (MCSF), which applies marginal rate brackets to both parents' combined net income.
+For 1 child, the rate starts at 25% and decreases to about 11% at higher income levels.
+Each parent pays their proportional share of the total obligation.
 Health care and child care costs are divided proportionally.

 How much is child support for 1 kid in Michigan?